DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Unexpected Maker Feather S3/3.5 TFT Featherwing/Fitbit API Graph/README.md

 ![Fitbit_Tutorial_Walkthrough](https://github.com/DJDevon3/My_Circuit_Python_Projects/assets/49322231/83e6a90a-069c-4a52-a89b-d58469a96e2c)

-- Because I'm using their example salt (PKCE Verifier) & I'm generating a new refresh token every 15 minutes.
+- Because I'm using their example salt (PKCE Verifier) & I've already generated a new token after this guide... plus I'm generating a new refresh token every 15 minutes.
 I'm not the least bit worried about showing these tokens.

 Code.py Serial Output:
 ```py